robert-j-webb/stackedit/safe eval.md

 ### ```[0-9 . () +-/*]``` Arithmetic

-0-9 and arithmetic operators allow us to make formulas and expressions that are arithmetic, like describing a distance or a range.
+0-9 and arithmetic operators allow us to create constants and apply arithmetic operations on them.

 ### ```[><=! &|]``` Boolean Expressions